gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 })
 ```

-This signature combines listing the map’s keys and performing some lookups.
 # Conclusion
 Type-level code is another way of looking at type declarations.
 This approach lets us explain complexity using the same principles and tools we’ve learned to deal with runtime code.

 In this post, we’ve taken a look at type-level maps.
 We saw how it corresponds to a runtime dictionary, and how using one can solve design issues at the type level.

 I hope you’ll join me in exploring these concepts in the future!